 We applaud such statements, but for reasons we've been documenting, we are afraid they are disingenuous.
 We are not convinced that the author of the book under review as well as other loyal Ruckmanites apply these principles consistently to Dr. Ruckman.

 Let's examine an example to see if what Ruckman says goes in accordance with the Bible.
 An example would be Numbers 6:4, a verse which he claims in his Ruckman Reference Bible reveals the exact fruit that Adam and Eve partook of.
 Let's use this as a test case to see if his references for new and bizarre doctrines should be taken seriously.
 Let's see if the verse says what Ruckman claims:

 All the days of his separation shall he eat nothing that is made of the vine tree, from the kernels even to the husk.

 The context of the above verse is the Nazarite vow, which has absolutely nothing to do with Adam and Eve.
-In the notes in the RRB under Numbers 6:4 Ruckman adds some references (Gen. 2:17 & Judg.
+In the notes in the RRB under Numbers 6:4 Ruckman adds some references (Gen. 2:17 and Judg.
 9:8-15).
 The passage in Judges says something about a vine tree, but it is in the middle of speaking about Abimelech as King, with nothing about Adam and Eve.
-Ruckman then tries to link the above that proved nothing with a passage in Deuteronomy (29:6, 32:14, 23-33) which he says refers to the Lord’s Supper.
-Then Ruckman refers to John 2 to teach that “the water pots of wine” were “types of His blood shed on the cross.”
+Ruckman then tries to link the above that proved nothing with a passage in Deuteronomy (29:6, 32:14, 23-33) which he says refers to the Lord's Supper.
+Then Ruckman refers to John 2 to teach that "the water pots of wine" were "types of His blood shed on the cross."
 Absolute nonsense.

 In the following quote Kim starts off on the right track, then changes direction when he includes a "but" that gives Ruckman a free pass for his crazy teachings that lack a solid foundation: